Browse docs

 How your links work

 Linktrap gives you one short URL.
-Real visitors go straight to your page; chat apps and social networks usually show a separate title, description, and image you control.
+Real visitors can go straight to your page or through an optional buffer page; chat apps usually show a separate title, description, and image you control.

 When someone opens your link in a normal browser